usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% endfigcaption %}
 {% endfigure %}

-Clear floor or ground space for wheelchairs may be part of the knee space required under some objects.

 ##### 4.2.4.2 Relationship of Maneuvering Clearance to Wheelchair Spaces

 One full unobstructed side of the clear floor or ground space for a wheelchair shall adjoin or  overlap an accessible route or adjoin another wheelchair clear floor space.
-If a clear floor space is located in an alcove or otherwise confined on all or part of three sides, additional maneuvering clearances shall be provided as shown in [Fig. 4(d)](#figure4d)
+If a clear floor space is located in an alcove or otherwise confined on all or part of three sides, additional maneuvering clearances shall be provided as shown in [Fig. 4(d)](#figure4d) and [Fig. 4(e)](#figure4e).

 {% figure Figure 4d %}
 {% asset design-standards/fig_4d_clear_floor_space_alcoves.gif alt="figure 4d" %}